Texas Medical Board Announcements, Contact Information, Rules, and News

 Effective Sept.
 1, 2018:

-- Opioid Prescription Limits for Acute Pain - 2019 HB 2174 sets limits on the prescribing of opioids for acute pain.
+• Opioid Prescription Limits for Acute Pain - 2019 HB 2174 sets limits on the prescribing of opioids for acute pain.
 Opioid prescriptions for acute pain may not exceed a 10-day supply and cannot include any refills.
 However, the patient may see the practitioner in a follow-up appointment and receive another opioid prescription for up to 10 days, if needed.
-A follow-up appointment is required for each 10-day period of opioid prescriptions for acute pain.
+TMB explains that a follow-up appointment is required for each 10-day period of opioid prescriptions for acute pain.
 The 10-day limitation does not apply in the treatment of chronic pain, or as part of cancer, hospice, end-of-life or palliative care, or in the treatment of substance addiction.
 See Health and Safety Code 481.07636-481.0765.
-Refer also to the Resources section below for TMB's Aug 30, 2019 clarification.

 Effective March 1, 2020: